ThanosGkou/exso/docs/source/installation.rst

 Installation / Upgrade to ExSO |version|
 ========================================
 It's best to create a dedicated **virtual environment** to install and launch exso.
+See :ref:`migration` guide for more info on custom-controls on migrating to latest version.

 Auto-Mode